 We all use a number of USB Devices every day.
 From plugging in our phones for charging to using our Pen Drives, we are making the use of USB Drives.
 But sometimes, a Windows computer throws an error of Unknown USB Device.
-If you receive the Unknown USB Device error message, followed by either of the following explanations, then this post gives you generic suggestions to troubleshoot the problem:
+If you receive the Unknown USB Device, Set address failed error message in your Device Manager, followed by either of the following explanations, then this post gives you suggestions to troubleshoot this problem.

-We will be undertaking the following fixes to get rid of the Unknown USB Device error message on Windows 10,
+We will be undertaking the following fixes to get rid of the Unknown USB Device, Set address failed error message on Windows 10,

 - Change Power Options.